 The end of March to mid-April is when they usually reach their peak in the southern Honshu area.
 The flowers start opening in the southern areas of the country first and work their way north over the following weeks.
 As Tokyo has its own microclimate, they generally open a lot earlier than the surrounding area.

 While it can be hard to organise a trip in advance, ensuring south to north travel or being flexible with your travel can improve your chances of seeing the peak blooms at some point.
-Visit this site or the Japan Meteorological Corporation which gives an indication of when the blooms are expected a few months in advance.
+Visit the Japan-Guide site or the Japan Meteorological Corporation site which gives an indication of when the blooms are expected a few months in advance.
 More accurate reports are given as the blossoms open.

 I was fortunate enough to nail the peak bloom exactly on my 2011 trip and travelled from Hiroshima to Tokyo, via Kyoto, enjoying a bounty of blossoms at every stop.
 But on my 2019 trip, I was a bit early for Hiroshima, Osaka and Kyoto but enjoyed full bloom in Tokyo, as the weather took a cool turn when the blossoms started to open.
 Even if you miss peak bloom there will still be a few weeks on either side where you can still see the flowers.
 Different varieties of cherry blossoms trees also peak at different times so you’re pretty much guaranteed to find some from late-March to late April.